zBreeez3y/csv2cb/README.md

 4. Update the URL on line 24 to your Carbon Black Cloud instances Cloud URL

 ## Use
-1. Create a CSV with the SHA256 hashes in the first column.
+1. Create a CSV called 'hashes.csv' with the SHA256 hashes in the first column within this scripts PWD
 2. Run the script
 3. Provide API Key, API ID and Org Key (copy/paste)